 Here are the main cases which might lead to getting your messages and Broadcasts blocked:

 Promotional broadcasts may contain any Promo materials, but it can only be sent to users who contacted your page within the last 24 hours.
-More info here - Broadcasting Content.
+More info can be found here.

 1a.
 Admin sent any links with the Non-Promotional broadcast (any links are treated by Facebook as Promotional content by default) or added links that weren't whitelisted in the Authorized Websites list in ManyChat 'Settings' => 'Growth Tools' tab in the Flow.
 We recommend adding all the links you use in all your Flows and Broadcasts to that list.